muhme/joomla-branches-tester/README.md

 * The different Joomla versions exist in parallel, but the test runs sequentially.
 * Database server versions cannot be changed.
 * The setup does not support HTTPS, secure connections issues are not testable.
+* If IPv6 networking is chosen, it is used only within Docker.
 * The predefined port range starts from 7000.
 If another service is already using this range, it may cause a conflict.

 ## License